Trump ratchets up criticism of China over coronavirus

 The episode is the latest in increasing tensions between Washington and Beijing, whose already strained ties over issues including trade, intellectual property rights and press freedom have further been tested by the virus outbreak.

-Reporting by Jeff Mason, Matt Spetalnick, Alexandra Alper and David Brunnstrom; Writing by Matt Spetalnick; Editing by Tom Brown
+Additional reporting by David Brunnstrom, writing by Matt Spetalnick; Editing by Tom Brown